christophhart/hise_documentation/scripting/scripting-api/engine/Readme.md

 summary:  An API class for accessing global properties.
 ---

-The `Engine` object contains functions related to global properties (like sample rate or host tempo).
+The `Engine` object contains a lot of functions related to global properties (like sample rate or host tempo) and object creation.

 ```javascript